giesongacho/workspace-services/README.md

 # TimeDoctor API Server

 A comprehensive REST API server that connects to TimeDoctor and automatically fetches **ALL DATA** without limits using smart pagination.
-Now includes **COMPLETE API COVERAGE** with all TimeDoctor endpoints!
+Now includes **COMPLETE API COVERAGE** with all TimeDoctor endpoints + **N8N USER LOOKUP** for resolving "Unknown" emails!

 ---